-11. IANA Considerations
+14. IANA Considerations

-This document defines a new media-type, "application/ alto-updatestreamparams+json", as described in Section 6.3.
+This document defines two new media-types, "application/ alto-updatestreamparams+json", as described in Section 7.3, and "application/alto-updatestreamcontrol+json", as described in Section 6.3.
 All other media-types used in this document have already been registered, either for ALTO or JSON Merge Patch.